-Here, <structure> is the structure of the reaction either as a SMILES or MechGen structure string such as discussed in Section 3.2, <standard-name> refers to a standard 2-8 character name assigned to many VOCs represented by SAPRC detailed mechanisms (see Section 3.2), and <your-choice-of-name> is any name that the user may assign.
+Here, <structure> is the structure of the reaction either as a SMILES or MechGen structure string such as discussed in Section 3.2, <standard-name> refers to a standard 2-8 character name assigned to many VOCs represented by SAPRC detailed mechanisms (see Section 3.2), and <your-choice-of-name> is any name that the user may assign, which should not be the name of anything presently in the reactor.
 The name should consist of only alphanumeric characters, "-", or "\".
-Names that might be interpreted as prepositions in the English language (e.g., "in", "with", "is", or "as") must be avoided because of syntax requirements for MOO commands (the command "help prepositions" give a complete list of names that should be avoided).
-Note that if the user assigns a name that has an assigned SAPRC name, the system will issue a warning message and use the SAPRC name instead.
+Names that might be interpreted as prepositions in the English language (e.g., "in", "with", "is", or "as") must be avoided because of syntax requirements for MOO commands (the MOO command "help prepositions" give a complete list of names that should be avoided).
+Note that if the user assigns a name that has a different assigned SAPRC name, the system will issue a warning message and use the SAPRC name instead.
 If no name is given for a structure that does not have a standard SAPRC name, the system will automatically generate "VOC-n" or "RAD-n" as a temporary name, depending on whether the reactant has a radical group, as specified in Table 2, with "n" being a sequence number used to distinguish it from other generated names.
 Temporary names are no longer used for the compound once it is deleted.

-An example of terminal output following the execution of the "build" command using the Telnet interface is shown in Figure 13.
+An example of terminal output following the execution of the "build" command using the terminal interface is shown in Figure 13.
 This example shows the same compound as shown in Figure 2 after it was created using the web system.
 Note that this example contains some of the header information and lists of groups as contained in the web output on Figure 2.